Last updated: 6 Feb 2023, 12:03pm

 Students who are not formally enrolled in the program may be selected for 1st grade interschool teams but will not be eligible for exclusive on and off the pitch opportunities, including travel.

-Term 2 – May 25 and June 1, 8, 15
+Term 2 – May 23, 30 and June 6, 13

-Term 3 – Aug 17, 24, 31 and Sept 7
+Term 3 – Aug 22, 29 and Sept 5, 12

-Term 4 – Oct 19, 26 and Nov 2, 9, 16, 23
+Term 4 – Oct 17, 24, 31 and Nov 7, 14, 21

 The trials are an opportunity for Melbourne Victory and College coaches to look at the students and begin creating ability-based groupings.
 This information will help to inform future planning and define our coaching requirements for the year.

-The trials double as an opportunity for students to confirm their interest in the program, meet some of the coaches and other players and view the size range of the Macron uniform.
+The trials double as an opportunity for students to confirm their interest in the program, meet some of the coaches and other players, and view the size range of the Macron uniform.

-Andreas will mentor other coaches including Melbourne Victory Academy and Community Coaches, Overnewton Old Collegians and staff in his role.
+Tom, alongside Melbourne Victory staff, will mentor other coaches including Melbourne Victory Academy and Community Coaches, Overnewton Old Collegians and staff in his role.

 Returning students should wear their Macron football uniform to the trials.
-New students to the College / Program can wear football kit of choice to the trials.
+New students to the College / Program can wear their football kit of choice to the trials.
 At the conclusion of training, students need to change into their correct uniform for the school day (academic or sport - depending on their timetable).
 Students should not arrive late to class.

 We expect that students within this program will embrace the opportunity to proudly represent both Overnewton and Melbourne Victory as program ambassadors.
 As such, the approved parameters of wear will permit students to wear the Macron quarter zip jacket in place of the College Sports Jacket, or Year 12 Jumper, with sports uniform on their nominated sport day.